-To determine the recruitment metric, the most recent three year average estimate of recruitment will be compared to the 20th, 40th, 60th, 80th, and 100th percentiles of the distribution of the time series of recruitment used in stock projections.
+To determine the recruitment metric, the most recent three year average estimate of recruitment will be compared to the 20th, 40th, 60th, 80th, and 100th percentiles of the time series of recruitment used in stock projections.
 This percentile categorization of the relative strength of an incoming year class was deemed more informative than measuring trends in recruitment, especially given the highly variable nature of recruitment from year to year.
 Assessing where recruitment fell in the percentile distribution was determined a more appropriate measure of recruitment's impact on future levels of biomass.

-- 5: terminal year R in the 81-100 percentile

-- 4: terminal year R in the 61-80 percentile

-- 3: terminal year R in the 41-60 percentile

-- 2: terminal year R in the 21-40 percentile

-- 1: terminal year R is in the 0-20 percentile
+- 5: 3 year average R in the 81-100 percentile - 4: 3 year average R in the 61-80 percentile - 3: 3 year average R in the 41-60 percentile - 2: 3 year average R in the 21-40 percentile - 1: 3 year average R is in the 0-20 percentile